Trump refuses to say he wants Ukraine to win war with Russia

 “I want everyone to stop dying.
 They are dying, Russians and Ukrainians.
 I want them to stop dying,” he replied.

-Mr Trump also repeated his claim it would take him one day in the Oval Office to end the conflict.
+Mr Trump also repeated his bogus claim that it would take him one day in the Oval Office to end the conflict.

 COLLINS: Do you want Ukraine to win this war?— Aaron Rupar (@atrupar) May 11, 2023